-Definition 8.
+Word Definition 8.
 Institutional care, including room and board for rest cures, adult day care and convalescent care.
+9. Using with the delibelisting activities, such as wellking, grooming, bothing.
 9. Help with the daily living activities, such as walking, grooming, bathing, dressing, getting in or out of bed, toileting, eating or preparing foods.
 10. Any service that can be performed by a person without any medical or paramedical training.
-Day care treatment means a partial confinement treatment program to provide treatment for you during the day.
+Day care Day care treatment means a partial confinement treatment program to provide treatment treatment for you during the day.
 The hospital, psychiatric hospital or residential treatment facility does not make a room charge for day care treatment.
 Such treatment must be available for at least four hours, but not more than 12 hours in any 24-hour period.
-DCR Plan means the PERS/TRS Defined Contribution Retirement Plan, as amended from time to time.
-Debridement means the removal of excess plaque.
+DCR Plan DCR Plan means the PERS/TRS Defined Contribution Retirement Plan, as amended from time to time.
+Debridement Debridement means the removal of excess plaque.
 A periodontal pre-cleaning procedure done when there is too much plaque for the dentist to perform an exam.
-Deductible means the amount of covered expenses for which you are responsible each benefit year before any benefits are payable under the plan .
-Delta Dental means Delta Dental of Alaska.
-Delta Dental of Alaska is a business name used by Oregon Dental Service, which is a not-for-profit health insurer licensed in Alaska.
+Deductible Deductible means the amount of covered expenses for which you are responsible each benefit year before any benefits are payable under the plan .
+Delta Dental Delta Dental means Delta Dental of Alaska.
+Delta Dental of Alaska is a business name used by Oregon Dental Service, which is a not-for-profit health insurer Daniel licensed in Alaska.
 Delta Dental is the claims administrator of the dental plan .
-Denial means any of the following: a denial, reduction, termination, or failure to provide or make payment (in whole or in part) for a benefit, including determinations based on eligibility, and, with respect to benefits under the plan, a denial, reduction, termination or failure to provide or make payment for a benefit based on utilization review or a failure to cover a benefit because it is determined to be experimental or investigational or not medically necessary.
-With respect to the medical plan and dental plan, it also means a rescission of coverage whether or not, in connection with the rescission, there is an adverse effect on any particular health benefit at the time.
-Dental care provider means a dentist , registered hygienist or certified dental therapist who is operating within the scope of his or her license, certification or registration.
-Dental plan means dental benefits under the plan , as set forth in section 5, Dental Plan .
-Dentally necessary means services that: are established as necessary for the treatment or prevention of a dental injury or disease otherwise covered under the dental plan; are appropriate with regard to standards of good dental practice in the service area; have a good prognosis; and/or are the least costly of the alternative supplies or levels of service that can be safely provided.
+Denial Denial means any of the following: a denial, reduction, termination, or failure to provide or make payment (in whole or in part) for a benefit, including determinations based on eligibility, and, with respect to benefits under the plan , a denial, reduction, termination or failure to provide or make payment for a benefit based on utilization review or a failure to cover a benefit because it is determined to be experimental or investigational or not medically necessary .
+With respect to the medical plan and dental plan, it also means a rescission of coverage whether or not, in connection with the rescission , there is an adverse effect on any particular Dental health benefit at the time.
+Dental care Dental care provider means a dentist , registered hygienist or certified dental therapist who is operating within the scope of their license, certification or provider registration.
+Dental plan Dental plan means dental benefits under the plan , as set forth in section 5, Dental · Plan.
+Dentally Dentally necessary means services that: necessary 1. are established as necessary for the treatment or prevention of a dental injury or disease otherwise covered under the dental plan ; 2. are appropriate with regard to standards of good dental practice in the service area; 3. have a good prognosis; and/or 4. are the least costly of the alternative supplies or levels of service that can be safely provided.
 For example, coverage would not be allowed for a crown when a filling would be adequate to restore the tooth appropriately.
-The fact that a dentist may recommend or approve a service or supply does not make the charge dentally necessary.
+The fact that a dentist may recommend or approve a service or supply does not make the charge dentally necessary .